awsdocs/aws-lambda-developer-guide/doc_source/go-programming-model-handler-types.md

 }
 ```

+To be exported, field names in the event struct must be capitalized\.
 For more information on handling events from AWS event sources, see [aws\-lambda\-go/events](https://github.com/aws/aws-lambda-go/tree/master/events)\.

 ### Valid Handler Signatures<a name="go-programming-model-handler-types-signatures"></a>